Use Certificate Assist

 - Warning.
 Shows nodes whose certificates expire within 30 days of the current date.

 - Conforming.
 Shows nodes whose certificates are valid for at least 30 days from the current date.

-To see more information about a node, click the > next to the node.
-It expands to provide a summary about the node certificate.
+To see more information about a node, click the node.
+The detail pane updates to provide a summary about the node certificate.
 You can then act on making updates as Certificate Assist advises.

 Troubleshoot problems with Certificate Assist